 The traditional weekday accounting and business programs provide a traditional, small university environment in an urban setting, with many opportunities for interaction, involvement and leadership.
 Courses are scheduled in a manner designed to provide maximum flexibility.

-The accounting and business programs are also offered in a evening program through the Adult Accelerated Program (AAP).
-AAP offers valuable peer group interaction, support, and networking opportunities for working adults.
+The accounting and business programs are also offered in a evening program for working adults.
+This program offers valuable peer group interaction, support, and networking opportunities for working adults.

 Double Major: Accounting and Business Administration (120 total credit hours)